MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 [!INCLUDE[prodshort](includes/prodshort.md)] queries enable you to retrieve records from one or more tables and combine the specific records into rows in a single dataset.
 In AL, each table is specified as a data item.
 The data included in the dataset is a result of how the data items are linked and joined together.

 > [!TIP]
 > The concept of linking and joining data items in AL is similar to Join clauses in SQL Select statements on tables in SQL Server.
-If you are familiar with SQL Joins, when describing links and joins in AL, this article provides the equivalent SQL SELECT statement in most cases.
+For those familiar with SQL Joins, when describing links and joins in AL, this article provides the equivalent SQL SELECT statement in most cases.

 ## Sample Tables and Query